apache/shardingsphere/docs/document/content/features/governance/observability/apm-integration.en.md

 Apache ShardingSphere is not responsible for gathering, storing and demonstrating APM data, but sends the core information of SQL parsing and enforcement to APM to process.
 In other words, Apache ShardingSphere is only responsible for generating valuable data and submitting it to relevant systems through standard protocol.
-It can connect to APM systems in two ways.
+It can connect to APM systems in three ways.

 The first way is to send performance tracing data by OpenTracing API.
 APM products facing OpenTracing protocol can all automatically connect to Apache ShardingSphere, like SkyWalking, Zipkin and Jaeger.